lathe/punctaffy-for-racket/README.md

 Essentially (and if we understand correctly), a transpension operation declares a variable that represents some unknown coordinate along a new dimension.
 At some point in the scope of that dimension variable, another operation takes ownership of it, taking the original dimension variable and all the variables that depended on it since then out of scope, but replacing the latter with reusable functions that can be applied repeatedly to different coordinate values of the user's choice.

-From a Punctaffy perspective, the dimension variable's original scope is a degree-2 hypersnippet, and the operation that replaces it with a function is one of the degree-1 closing hyperbrackets of that hypersnippet.
+From a Punctaffy perspective, the dimension variable's original scope is a degree-2 hypersnippet, and the operation that takes it out of scope (and converts other variables to functions) is one of the degree-1 closing hyperbrackets of that hypersnippet.

 Curiously, the degree-2 hypersnippet also gets closed by degree-1 closing hyperbrackets at the *type* level; we might say these type theories assign types to terms that have unmatched closing hyperbrackets.
 They also have lambdas that *abstract over* terms that have unmatched closing hyperbrackets, so the journey of a closing hyperbracket through the codebase to find its match can potentially be rather circuitous.

-At any rate, the affinely typed nature of these dimension variables sometimes gives the impression of an unfortunate quirk of these type theories, especially when the rest of their variables are Cartesian.
-By relating transpension operators to hyperbrackets, we may manage to express the affine typing in terms of a more intuitive metaphor: A "closing bracket" can't match up with an "opening bracket" that's already been closed.
+At any rate, these dimension variables have affine (use-at-most-once) types, which can sometimes seem odd in the context of a type theory where the rest of the variables are Cartesian (use-any-number-of-times).
+By relating transpension operators to hyperbrackets, we may give the affine typing situation some more clarity: A "closing bracket" can't match up with an "opening bracket" that's already been closed.

 ## Installation and use